-We have used stock options to compensate our named executive officers both in the form of initial stock option grants in connection with the commencement of employment and additional annual stock option grants.
-Beginning with our 2016 equity awards, we began compensating our named executive officers in annual grants of both stock options and time-based restricted stock units.
-Dr. Davis received this stock option and restricted stock unit grant mix in December 2015 following the commencement of his employment with us.
-All of our time-based restricted stock unit awards vested annually over a three-year period.
+To reward and retain our named executive officers in a manner that aligns their interests with stockholders' interests, we use stock options both in the form of initial stock option grants in connection with the commencement of employment and additional annual stock option grants.
+We also compensate our named executive officers with annual grants of time-based restricted stock units, and, in certain years, grants of performance based restricted stock units.
 The use of restricted stock unit awards reduces the dilutive effect of the incentive equity awards made to management and provides additional retention incentive.
 We have not established a formula or program for determining the size of any equity award, including any annual stock option grants or restricted stock unit awards, and our compensation committee retains discretion to make such awards to employees at any time, including in connection with the promotion of an employee, to reward an employee, for retention purposes or in other circumstances recommended by management.
-Our 2016 equity awards were granted in January 2016 following our strong stock price performance and clinical developments in 2015 while our 2017 equity awards were granted in January 2017 following the decrease in our stock price in 2016.